lando/lando/docs/help/2020-changelog.md

 ## v3.0.0-aft.2 - [March 20, 2020](https://github.com/lando/lando/releases/tag/v3.0.0-aft.2)

+Lando is **free** and **open source** software that relies on contributions from developers like you!
+If you like Lando then help us spend more time making, updating and supporting it by [contributing](https://github.com/sponsors/lando).

 * Added support for `mariadb` `10.4` [#2004](https://github.com/lando/lando/issues/2004)
 * Added patch version pinning to `bitnami` based services [#2057](https://github.com/lando/lando/issues/2057)
 * Added `rsync` to the `php:7.4` image [#2056](https://github.com/lando/lando/issues/2056)